ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Buildings.Toggles>Always Clean: Buildings will never get dusty.
 ECM.Buildings.Toggles>Always Dusty: Buildings will never lose their dust (unless you turn this off, then it'll reset the dust amount).
 Will be overridden by Always Clean.
-ECM.Buildings.Toggles>Build On Geysers: Allows you to build on geysers.
-Use Shift-F4 around the area to delete the geyser objects (about 10-20 depending on size).
 ECM.Buildings.Toggles>Building Damage Crime: Disable damage from renegedes to buildings.
 ECM.Buildings.Toggles>Cheap Construction: Build with minimal resources.
 ECM.Buildings.Toggles>Instant Build: Buildings are built instantly.